nastaraan/test2/README.md

 * The class is being held virtually.
 To access the link to the class, please refer to [**your courseware**](https://nastaraan.github.io/test2/).

 # TA Class Time and Location
 Classes will help you to answer weekly homeworks that have no grades.
+You can access the classes from [**here**](https://nastaraan.github.io/test2/) according to the following time scheduling:
 * A
 * B

 # References
 <a href="https://nastaraan.github.io/test2/">javacup</a>

 and ...